Bayside, Queens: Oakland Gardens

-Oakland Gardens is a middle class neighborhood in southern Bayside, bounded to the north by the Long Island Expressway, to the east by Alley Pond Park, to the south by Union Turnpike, and to the west by Cunningham Park.
+Oakland Gardens is an upper middle class neighborhood in southern Bayside, bounded to the north by the Long Island Expressway, to the east by Alley Pond Park, to the south by Union Turnpike, and to the west by Cunningham Park.
 Bayside proper is to the north, and Queens Village and Bellerose are to the south and southeast, respectively.
 Fredrick Newbold Lawrence built a mansion in the area in 1847 called The Oaks, and the neighborhood's name probably derives from that estate.
 Many people refer to Oakland Gardens as "southern Bayside".
-Its median income is $54,031.
+Its median income is $98,875 to $111,690 per year as of 2024–2025, according to recent estimates.
+This reflects an upper-middle-income community with earnings notably higher than the New York City median.
+The average household income is estimated closer to $120,769.

 Demographics

 Local data from the Census Bureau's American Community Survey (based on samples from 2005 to 2009) shows that Bayside's demographics change significantly from area to area.
 For example, the pocket bordered by the Clearview Expressway to the west, Northern Boulevard to the north, Bell Boulevard to the east, and 48th Avenue to the south has a plurality (40%) of Asians, while 31% are Hispanic, 19% black and 13% white.
 Other areas are majority white, mostly of Italian, Greek, and Irish descent.